-The valley elderberry longhorn beetle (VELB, Desmocerus californicus dimorphus) is listed as threatened under the federal ESA.
-The VELB is a medium-sized (0.8 inch long) beetle that is endemic to the Central Valley of California.
-The beetle is found only in association with its host plant, elderberry (Sambucus spp.).
+The VELB is listed as threatened under the federal ESA.
+The VELB is a small (0.5 - 0.8 inch long) beetle that is endemic to the Central Valley of California (USFWS 2017).
+The beetle is found only in association with its host plant, elderberry.
 Adults feed on the foliage and flowers of elderberry shrubs and are present from March through early June.
-During this period the beetles mate and females lay eggs on living elderberry plants.
+During this period, the beetles mate and females lay eggs on living elderberry plants.
 The first instar larvae bore to the center of elderberry stems where they feed on the pith of the plant for 1 to 2 years as they develop.
-Prior to forming their pupae, the wood-boring larvae chew through the bark and then plug the holes with wood shavings.
-In the pupal chamber, the larvae metamorphose into their pupae and then into adults where upon they emerge between mid-March through June

-(USFWS 1991).
-The most prominent threat to VELB is riparian habitat destruction causing extirpation, fragmentation, and isolation of beetle populations (USFWS 1991).
+Prior to forming their pupae, the elderberry wood boring larvae chew through the bark and then plug the holes with wood shavings.
+In the pupal chamber, the larvae metamorphose into their pupae and then into adults where upon they emerge between mid-March through June (Barr 1991).
+The only identifiable exterior evidence of elderberry use by VELB is the exit hole created by the larvae (USFWS 2017).
+Current threats to VELB consist primarily of riparian habitat destruction causing extirpation, fragmentation, and isolation of beetle populations (Barr 1991).

-Four elderberry clusters were identified within the BSA and one cluster occurs south of the BSA (Figure 7).
+Four (4) elderberry clusters were identified within or adjacent to the BSA (Figure 7).